Patari (service)

 Patari (Urdu: پٹاری) is a Pakistani music streaming service founded in February 2015 by Khalid Bajwa, Faisal Sherjan, Iqbal Talaat Bhatti and Humayun Haroon.
-The site provides Pakistani music and is known as the largest music streaming service in Pakistan.
+The site provides Pakistani music and is known as the largest local music streaming service in Pakistan.

 History

 Background

 According to the chief creative officer of Patari, the initial plan was to create an online Pakistani drama serial portal.
 However, when this did not succeed, the Jang Group’s Chief Strategy Officer Faisal Sherjan, encouraged Patari's founders to focus on music instead.

 Launch

 Patari was launched in February 2015 in beta version with a collection of 20,000 songs and 600 artists and was accessible only through invites and later by registration, which led to an increase in access across Pakistan.
 “We honestly just kept our heads down and kept working on it.
 Just another day in the life of a start-up we thought, and the next thing we knew, it was everywhere.
 People were sharing screenshots, making memes, trading tips on how to get invites and reaching out to us to tell us how much they love Pakistani music and Patari” said Khalid Bajwa.
 Patari was opened to public browsing on 4 September 2015.